 Trump’s cuts leave a million facing starvation in Nigeria – as food aid runs out

 Exclusive: Huge cuts to international aid – alongside intensifying conflict and the devastating impact of climate change – are creating a humanitarian crisis across Nigeria and its neighbours.
-Now, the UN’s food charity is warning of the risk of famine, with supplies of food set to run out next month.
+Now, the UN’s food charity has warned that supplies of food are set to run out next month.
 Nick Ferris reports

 The World Food Programme (WFP) is set to run out of food in Nigeria this month following crippling aid cuts, with more than a million people now at risk of starvation, The Independent has learnt.